Start here for a successful start toward an engineering degree!

 Stacy Golden teaches math in the Academies at the Danforth campus.
 She earned a Bachelor of Mathematics Education at Southwestern Oklahoma State University in Weatherford, Oklahoma.
 Stacy previously worked as a Math Teacher at Edmond Memorial High School I Edmond, Oklahoma, and as an AP Calculus Reader at Educational Testing Services in Charlotte, North Carolina.

 Jared Keester teaches math and science in the Academies at the Danforth campus.
 He earned a Bachelor of Science in Chemistry at the University of Central Oklahoma.
 Jared previously worked as an AP Physics Teacher at Edmond Memorial High School in Edmond, Oklahoma, and as an Algebra Teacher at Heritage Hall School in Oklahoma City.

-Charles Koutahi teaches Trigonometry and Pre-calculus, Aerospace Engineering, and AP Physics Electricity and Magnetism in the Engineering Academy at the Portland Campus.
+Charles Koutahi teaches Trigonometry, Pre-calculus, Aerospace Engineering, and AP Physics Electricity and Magnetism in the Engineering Academy at the Portland Campus.
 He earned a Bachelor of Science in Electrical Engineering at Oklahoma State University and a Master of Science in Electrical Engineering with focus on Power Generation and Deregulation of Electricity at the University of Oklahoma.
-Charles has also taught Geometry, Algebra 2, AP Calculus AB, AP Calculus BC, AP Physics Mechanics, Introduction to Engineering, Principles of Engineering and Aerospace Engineering in the Academy.
-He recently introduced the StellarXplorers program at Francis Tuttle and continues as a sponsor.
+Charles has also taught Geometry, Algebra 2, AP Calculus AB, AP Calculus BC, AP Physics Mechanics, Introduction to Engineering, Principles of Engineering, and Aerospace Engineering in the Academy.
+He recently introduced the StellarXplorers program at Francis Tuttle and continues to serve as a team sponsor.

 Brad Sanders teaches science in the Academies at the Danforth campus.
 He earned a Bachelor of Science degree in Science Education-Chemistry at the University of Central Oklahoma.
 Brad previously worked as a science teacher at Putnam City North High School in Oklahoma City, and as an ExplorOlogy Educator at the Oklahoma Sam Noble Museum of Natural History in Norman, Oklahoma.